Title IX Response and Amnesty

 Title IX Assessment:

 Upon receipt of a report, the University’s Title IX Team will conduct an initial Title IX assessment.
-The goal of this assessment is to provide an integrated and coordinated response to reports of sexual and or gender-based harassment, discrimination, and interpersonal violence, including sexual violence, stalking, and relationship violence.
+The goal of this assessment is to provide an integrated and coordinated response to reports of sexual and or gender-based harassment, including sexual violence, stalking, and relationship violence, and discrimination.
 The assessment will consider the nature of the report, the safety of the individual and of the campus community, and the Reporting Party’s expressed preference for resolution in determining the appropriate course of action to eliminate any hostile environment presented, stop the conduct at issue, prevent its recurrence, and address its effects.

 Accommodations Available :